wallacexuhanxiao/tp/docs/DeveloperGuide.md

       Expected: All students with `Tag` **Friends** will be listed.
 Number of the matched students is shown in the status message.

    1. Test case: `find tag Frineds*&%`<br>
+      Expected: Error details shown in the status message.

+### Changing data source

+1. Changing the data source to a new file

+   1. Test case: `cd data/contactList.json`<br>
+      Expected: Successfully change the data source.
+All the student contact detail were listed on GUI.

+   1. Test case: `cd data/contactList`<br>
-      Expected: No person is listed.
-Error details shown in the status message.
+      Expected: Error details shown in the status message.

 ### Saving data